JNDev7/BoneBot/README.md

 ## Demonstration

-Below are a few images showing what BoneBot can do.
+Below are a few images showing what BonerBot can do.
 Simple actions, such as reactions, text responses, and status messages, are not shown due to those being basic Discord functions.

 ### Meme Generator